Our elegant heel got a beautiful name after a kickass girl!

 For some time ago, we asked you lovely girls to come up with ideas for name for this beauty from our next collection.
 And we received many good ideas.
 But in the end, it was ‘Vanessa’ who will have this pretty lady named after her.
-I knew she was a pretty colorful and kickass lady, so really looked forward to hear her story!:) And I was NOT disappointed.
+I knew she was a playfull and kickass lady, so I really looked forward to hear her story!:) And I was NOT disappointed.
 Enjoy the amazing Vanessa!

 A perfect name for a beautiful shoe: Vanessa